rebuschain/rebus.docs/validators/mainnet-upgrades.md

 # Mainnet Upgrades

-{% hint style="info" %}
-Release procedures for validators and node operators are explained [here](https://github.com/rebuschain/rebus.core/blob/main/RELEASES.md).
-The `RELEASES.md` file in Rebus's GitHub repo is the canonical source of truth for release processes.
-{% endhint %}

 The Rebus Network mainnet is regularly upgraded to provide the latest security patches, Cosmos SDK module integrations and performance improvements.